EOP-OMB/payment-accuracy/website/pages/programs/ssa-old-age-survivors-and-disability-insurance-oasdi.md

       and prioritizing cases that are most likely to end in an SGA cessation.
 This helps prevent beneficiaries from building overpayment debts.'
     Mitigation_Strategy: atp7_1
+  - Action_Taken: Not Completed
+    Action_Type: Behavioral/Psych Influence
+    Completion_Date: The corrective action was not fully completed this reporting period
+    Description_Action_Taken: 'To address improper payments caused by inability to access the data or information needed, we inform Old-Age, Survivors, and Disability Insurance beneficiaries about their reporting responsibilities.
+Section 826 of the Bipartisan Budget Act of 2015 required the Commissioner to establish and implement a system permitting DI beneficiaries to report their earnings electronically.
+Our myWageReport (myWR) online application, allows DI beneficiaries, Supplemental Security Income (SSI) recipients, concurrent beneficiaries, and representative payees to report wages and view, print, or save a receipt.
+DI self-reporters and their representative payees can report wages that occurred within a two-year timeframe from the reporting date.
+We promote use of our online wage reporting application, myWageReport (myWR), on social media with training videos depicting three reporting options:  my Social Security, SSA Mobile Wage Reporting, and SSI Telephone Wage Reporting.

+      To address improper payments caused by inability to access the data or information needed, we are working to simplifying our notices.
+Although we made efforts to simplify notices, some of our notices and communications can be complex, lengthy, and difficult to comprehend.
+The difficulty can sometimes result from the complexity of our programs and legal requirements to communicate certain information.
+We will sample notices and other communications and assess the quality and understandability of our communications.
+We will inform and remind beneficiaries about reporting responsibilities.'
+    Mitigation_Strategy: atp2_1
+  - Action_Taken: Completed
+    Action_Type: Audit
+    Completion_Date: FY2023 Q4
+    Description_Action_Taken: To address improper payments caused by failure to access data or information needed, we developed a Windfall Elimination Provision (WEP) and Government Pension Offset (GPO) Corrective Action Plan.
+We developed a comprehensive corrective action plan to address multiple underlying causes of WEP and GPO improper payments.
+We formed a cross agency work group to review all Office of the Inspector General and internal studies to compile a comprehensive list of recommended changes in WEP and GPO implementation.
+We assessed the root causes of improper payments based on these changes and developed policy, data, systems, and training solutions in line with each of the root causes of improper payments.
+We developed a logic model framework to measure the effectiveness of completed corrective action that includes establishing benchmarks to evaluate the corrective actions, assessing the impact, if possible, and determining whether additional mitigation activities are necessary.
+Since FY 2017, there has been a significant reduction in improper payments related to WEP and GPO.
+In July 2023, the WEP/GPO calculator was added to the redesigned SSA.gov website.
+However, we continue to assert that the complexity of our program makes it extremely challenging to isolate the effects of a particular corrective action.
+    Mitigation_Strategy: atp6_1
+  Agency_Needs_Satisfied: 'Internal Controls:  We have a strong internal control environment
+    that has always included controls over our benefit payment and debt management processes.
+Our existing internal control environment and assurance processes provide reasonable assurance that our internal controls over improper payments are in place and operating effectively.

+    As part of our internal control environment, we have a well-established, agency-wide management control program as required by the Federal Managers’ Financial Integrity Act.

+    We established the Improper Payments Oversight Board, consisting of senior executive membership, to ensure that we are focusing on improper payment prevention, formulating clear and innovative strategies, and driving timely results agency-wide.

+    Human Capital:  Our program integrity work is labor-intensive and dependent on having the necessary trained staff to do the work.
+For the most part, our employees who handle our program integrity work also handle applications for benefits and other mission-critical work.
+Sustained, sufficient funding is critical to maintain a workforce size necessary to balance our service and stewardship work.

+    Information Systems:  Our staff rely on our information technology (IT) infrastructure to serve the public and safeguard our programs.
+Our technology modernization investments focus on simple, seamless, and secure service by delivering customer-centric digital capabilities with human-centered design, business intelligence, and mobile accessible platforms.
+We plan on continuing to implement new digital services that focus on enhancing the customer experience and removing barriers to service to meet the needs and preferences of our customers, partners, and employees.
+We are prioritizing self-service options to improve customer service while reducing manual work completed by frontline staff.
+Sustained, sufficient funding is necessary to continue to modernize our IT.

+    Other Infrastructure:  Cybersecurity is vital to protecting the personally identifiable information of everyone we serve.
+Maintaining the public’s trust in our ability to protect sensitive data housed in our systems requires advanced cybersecurity controls, constant assessment of the threat landscape, and continual improvements and enhancements of our cybersecurity program.
+Our cybersecurity program uses a risk-based approach to balance protection and productivity and focuses on continuous improvement.
+We are expanding our cybersecurity program in support of Executive Order 14028, Improving the Nation’s Cybersecurity, and Office of Management and Budget (OMB) Memorandum 22-09, Moving the U.S. Government Toward Zero Trust Cybersecurity Principles.
+In addition, we are strengthening our digital identity processes to comply with the Creating Advanced Streamlined Electronic Services for Constituents Act.

+    Our cybersecurity efforts help us to maintain our vigilance and protect against network intrusions and improper access of data by strengthening our defensive cyber capabilities, sharing cyber threat information with our Federal and industry partners, and moving toward a Zero Trust Architecture that focuses on the secure flow of information from the network perimeter across the enterprise.'
   Confidence_Level: 95% to <100%
+  Corrective_Actions_Proportion: 'We remain focused on our strategic objectives and
+    agency goals to ensure stewardship and improve program integrity by reducing improper payments.
+We monitor the status of corrective actions through monthly meetings and quarterly senior executive meetings.
+We evaluated existing initiatives and developed a comprehensive approach to identify and support new and planned reduction initiatives that target the root causes of leading causes of improper payments.
+These efforts serve to prioritize and drive business process, policy, and automation improvements.
+The purpose of this effort is to strategically align agency wide initiatives that will have the most significant impact to the detection and prevention of improper payments.
+By identifying and analyzing the root causes of the improper payments, we channel our efforts in the most efficient manner ensuring that we are fiscally responsible as we implement a corrective action plan.

+    In fiscal year 2023, we completed evaluations on three of the Improper Payments Alignment Strategies.
+We will continue to find opportunities to explore cost-effective corrective action plans based on our evaluations.
+However, we continue to note that the complexity of our Old-Age, Survivors, and Disability program makes it extremely difficult to determine the dollar value associated with a particular corrective action.'
   End_Date: 09/2022
+  Future_Outlook_Has_Baseline: 'Yes'
+  Future_Outlook_Reduction_Vs_Estimated: We have been maintaining a high payment accuracy
+    rate.
+We strive to pay the right person, the right amount at the right time to reduce improper payments.
+We have centralized the coordination and monitoring of agency-wide improper payment initiatives.
+We implemented the Improper Payments Alignment Strategies to focus on our corrective actions to address the root causes of leading causes of improper payments.
   Hide_Improper_Payment_Estimates_Doughnut_Chart: false
   Hide_Improper_Payment_Estimates_Doughnut_Stats: false
+  Hide_Overpayments_Outside_Data_Needed_Does_Not_Exist: true
+  Hide_Overpayments_Outside_Failure_to_Access_Data: true
+  Hide_Overpayments_Outside_Inability_to_Access_Data: true
   Hide_Program_Results_Additional_Information: false
   Hide_Program_Results_Corrective_Actions: false
   Hide_Program_Results_Future_Outlook: false